ARPA-SIMC/CRITERIA1D/README.md

 ## HEAT1D
 #### bin/Makeall_HEAT1D
 HEAT1D is a graphical interface for testing the soilFluxex3D library in a 1D domain.
 Users can set fixed or variable atmospheric boundary conditions and soil parameters.
 Output graph results include soil temperature, soil water content, heat fluxes (diffusive and latent), liquid (isothermal and thermal) and vapor (isothermal and thermal) water fluxes.
-Graphs are produced using the Qwt plot library (http://qwt.sourceforge.net) which should be compiled before usage.

 ## License
 CRITERIA-1D has been developed under contract issued by